E. Sreedharan: Bharatiya Janata Party

 On 18 February 2021, Sreedharan joined the Bharatiya Janata Party.
 He contested in 2021 Kerala Legislative Assembly election from Palakkad assembly constituency and got 35.34% of votes polled, losing to the incumbent Shafi Parambil of the Indian National Congress, who got 38.06% of votes.
 However, Sreedharan quit active politics on 17 December 2021.

 Political views

-Sreedharan has said he opposes "[...]
-Hindu and Christian girls being tricked in marriage", calling it love jihad; he has also said that because he is a vegetarian, he opposes any consumption of meat.
+Sreedharan has said he strongly opposes Hindu and Christian girls being tricked in marriage", calling it love jihad; he has also said that because he is a vegetarian, he opposes any consumption of meat.
 In a 2021 interview to The Economic Times, he stated that Narendra Modi "is probably the best PM India has had so far".